mklarqvist/tomahawk/docs/tutorial.md

     support individual columnar slicing and subset operations.

 ### `LD` format
 Tomahawk can output binary `two` data in the human-readable `ld` format by invoking the `view` command.
-The primary output columns are described below:
+The general schema for `ld` is below:

 | Column    | Description |
 |----------|-------------|